herbie-fp/odyssey/README.md

+# ⚠️ In development! v1.0 will release in August. ⚠️

 # Odyssey: An Interactive Numerics Workbench

 Odyssey is a VSCode extension developed to enhance the interactivity of floating-point error investigation and improvement systems like the [Herbie](https://herbie.uwplse.org/demo/) tool.